By: Creditcards.org Team

 7).
 Pay Off Debt.
 When it comes to paying off debt, whether it’s the holiday season or otherwise, we have some sage advice: use the credit card interest rate calculator to find the highest interest rate, and then attack it in chunks.
 We know that some folks are struggling just to keep up with their minimum monthly payments.
 If this is you, then consider that when you get a little extra cash to put toward debt, take aim at the balances with the highest interest rate.
 You’ll notice that your minimum monthly payments overall will go down.

 8).
 Keep Your Credit Score Up.
 Okay, so here’s the bottom line: if your credit score is poor or bad (649 and below), methods 1-4 are erroneous.
 You won’t be able to get approved for a new card and the balance transfer offers have probably stopped coming.
 If you’re carrying balances on multiple cards and only paying the minimum every month, then your credit score is falling as fast as your debt is rising.
 Related: 4 Credit Mistakes To Avoid

 Quote – “The way you spend Christmas is far more important than how much.” – Henry David Thoreau

-Every year we see articles come out around February and March that report on the surge in the amount of people whose debt has reached crisis levels.
+Every year we see articles come out around February and March that report on the surge in the number of people whose debt has reached crisis levels.
 We’d very much like you to not be one of them.
 We prefer the feeling of happiness and kindness to last beyond the holidays and accompany you all year long.
 Consider that your cherished ones would never want to saddle you with a debt you can’t repay.
 Give them the gift of your own financial stability, and maybe a little something else too.